What is Marketplace Payment Processing?

 After the successful delivery of the product to the customer, the seller payout is released .
 Most of the time, acquiring banks issue the settlement to the marketplace merchant via bank transfer, ACH, OCT, or other marketplace split payout solutions.

-Choosing the Best Marketplace Payment Processing Solution
+How to Choose the Best Marketplace Payment Provider

 When selecting a marketplace payment processing account, it is important to ensure that the most important functions are available in the solution.
 These are critical, as without these functions, it can become extremely difficult for the marketplace to grow.